wolfv6/keybrd/doc/keybrd_library_user_guide.md

 Instructions for installing Arduino libraries are at: http://www.arduino.cc/en/Guide/Libraries

-A Sketchbook is a folder that the Arduino IDE uses to store sketches and libraries.
 The default location for Arduino libraries is ~/Documents/Arduino/libraries/.

-For example, the DodoHand keyboard requires the core keybrd library and the keybrd_DH extension library.
+For example, the DodoHand keyboard requires the core keybrd library and the keybrd_DH extension library be installed.
 After installing the libraries, my Arduino directory looks like this:
 * ~/Documents/Arduino/libraries/keybrd/
 * ~/Documents/Arduino/libraries/keybrd_DH/